itouchz/awesome-deep-time-series-representations/README.md

-# Deep Learning for Universal Representation of Time Series
+# Deep Learning for Universal Representations of Time Series

 ## Related Surveys